thomasgazzoni/react-native-keyboard-area/README.md

 ## Usage

-Most of the logic in inside the `KeyboardArea` component, we just need to wrap the content we want to show when the keyboard disappear and set the **isOpen** props when we need to show, in this case, the **ChatActionsInput** component.
+Most of the logic is inside the `KeyboardArea` component, we just need to wrap the content we want to show when the keyboard disappear and then set the **isOpen** props when we need to show, in follow example case, the **ChatActionsInput** component.

 ** this is a simplified version of the above screenshots **